AkshatVinayakChaurasia/luminox-Vaultmind/README.md

 `data/uploads`, `data/audit` and any manual you upload are written to the container's filesystem.
 On ephemeral hosts (Render free, Railway, Heroku) that disk is wiped on every restart, so the audit trail resets.
 That is fine for a demo.
-For a persistent trail, mount a volume at `/app/data`.
+For a persistent trail , mount a volume at `/app/data`.

 The pages load Inter and IBM Plex Mono from Google Fonts.
 If you demo fully offline, the